monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 I am excited to see how this will change the way we think about data entry and classification.
 I hope this case study has been useful for anyone who is interested in Generative AI from a practical, cost-effective perspective.

+_Special thanks to my friend [Paul Wujek](https://www.linkedin.com/in/paulwujek) for his feedback and suggestions on this article._

 <script src="https://unpkg.com/mermaid@8.9.3/dist/mermaid.min.js"></script>
 <script>